apace7/local_volume_database/docs/source/contributing.rst

 Community contributions to the local_volume_database are welcome.
 Some potential contributions include: adding new measurements, updating current systems, adding new systems (both newly discovered and more distant), and/or new properties of current systems.

+For any contributions, fork the GitHub and submit a pull request.

 Example: Add or Update a Measurement
 ------------------------------------